A Sanctuary by the sea

 A Natural Haven for Wildlife

 Birdlife is a big part of what makes Paradise Park feel special.
 You may see tui, kaka, heron, fantail, banded rail, kingfisher and even the occasional laughing kookaburra.
 The nearby bush is home to kiwi, best heard at night.
 The open air feels alive with birdsong — like a natural aviary.
-Omaio - An international garden of significance is also just a stones throw away.
+The local kōwhai tree features throughout the area and property, feeding native birds and adding seasonal beauty.

 A small wooden memorial shrine with flowers inside, situated in a lush green landscape with rolling hills and a body of water in the background.

 Once a stock paddock grazed for decades, the land is now being gradually restored and enriched.
 We’re planting a productive orchard, building a food forest, and establishing vegetable beds, roses, and perennial borders.
-The local kōwhai tree features throughout the area and property, feeding native birds and adding seasonal beauty.
+Please note by entering Paradise Park you assume all risks.
+You assume responsibility for your safety and for your possessions.
+Drivers please remain on driveway and parking areas.
+Walkers please be aware of uneven surfaces and natural landscapes.